History of Virgin Galactic in Timeline

 On 20 July 2021, Blue Origin flew their first crewed flight and first paying customer, Dutch teenager Oliver Daemen.
 Also on the flight were Bezos himself, his younger brother, and aviation legend Wally Funk.

-July 2021: Virgin Galactic reschedules flight to occur on July 11
+July 2021: Virgin Galactic flight rescheduled

 Shortly after the announcement of competitor Blue Origin's plans to fly Amazon founder Jeff Bezos into space on 20 July 2021, the Virgin Galactic flight was rescheduled to occur on 11 July 2021.

-In August 2021 the Virgin Galactic price was US$450,000 per person.
+In August 2021, the price for a Virgin Galactic spaceflight was US$450,000 per person.

-February 2022: Public Ticket Sales Open
+February 2022: Public Ticket Sales Opened

 July 2022: Partnership with Boeing's Aurora Flight Sciences

-In July 2022, Virgin Galactic announced it would partner with Boeing's Aurora Flight Sciences to design and build the next generation of mothership.
+In July 2022, Virgin announced it would partner with Boeing's Aurora Flight Sciences to design and build the next generation of mothership.

-May 2023: Virgin Orbit Shutdown
+May 2023: Virgin Orbit Shut Down

 In May 2023, the spin-off company Virgin Orbit was shut down.